-- asking the young person for their home address - asking the young person for their mobile or home number (unless arranged with Arts Emergency) - asking for inappropriate and personal photos from the young person - adding or accepting the young person on social media - communicating via social media - making sexually suggestive comments to a young person, even in fun - reducing a young person to tears as a form of control - allowing allegations of abuse made by a young person to go unrecorded or not acted upon - doing things of a personal nature that the young person can do for themselves - sharing the young person's phone number with others - asking the young person to work before or after agreed working hours, including weekends - asking the young person to work more than seven hours a day - not allowing the young person an hour 1hr lunch break.
+- asking the young person for their home address - asking the young person for their mobile or home number (unless arranged with Arts Emergency) - asking for inappropriate and personal photos from the young person - making sexually suggestive comments to a young person, even in fun - reducing a young person to tears as a form of control - allowing allegations of abuse made by a young person to go unrecorded or not acted upon - doing things of a personal nature that the young person can do for themselves - sharing the young person's phone number with others - asking the young person to work before or after agreed working hours, including weekends - asking the young person to work more than seven hours a day - not allowing the young person a one hour lunch break - adding, accepting, and communicating with the young person on social media if they are under 18.
+If they are over 18, you can follow them but not everyone uses social media professionally.
+It's okay for you or the young person to say no